Real Estate Case Interview: Framework, Metrics, and Worked Example (2026)

 3. Portfolio Optimization: The client holds 40 assets across 6 markets.
 Which should they hold, which should they sell, and which should they reposition?
 Score each asset on two dimensions: income quality (NOI stability, lease term, tenant credit) and capital appreciation potential (market growth, cap rate compression outlook).
 Assets that score low on both dimensions are disposal candidates.

 4. Build / Buy / Lease (Space Strategy): Should the client build a new facility, acquire an existing one, or lease?
-Compare total cost of ownership across 10 years: build (capex + ongoing opex), buy (acquisition cost + capex + opex, offset by terminal value), and lease (annual rent escalated + no terminal value).
-This is the most common real estate case type at Big 4 advisory firms advising corporate occupiers.
+Compare total cost of ownership across the relevant horizon: build (capex + ongoing opex), buy (acquisition cost + capex + opex, offset by terminal value), and lease (annual rent escalated + no terminal value).
+This is a common real estate case type at Big 4 advisory firms advising corporate occupiers.

 For M&A-adjacent real estate cases (e.g., valuing a property-owning company), the M&A case framework provides complementary structure.